Elections New Brunswick

 in favour of or on behalf of any candidate commits an offence, but this subsection shall be deemed not to prohibit a bona fide news broadcast or news publication referring to or commenting upon a speech or containing any excerpts from a speech.

-Examples of unsolicited communications under paragraph (c) would include SPAM emails, Robocalls, mass faxes, etc.
+Examples of communications that are prohibited under paragraph (c) include SPAM emails, Robocalls, bulk or anonymous texts, etc.

 Note that these provisions do not prevent a candidate’s campaign from distributing printed materials in person or by Canada Post during the restricted advertising period, nor does it prevent additional signs from being placed in the electoral district.